The following courses have special sign-up procedures.

 Students planning on taking a course at the Jewish Theological Seminary should see Professor Beth Berkowitz for the list of approved courses.
 Do not include JTS courses on your Barnard program.
 Registration and tuition payment should be done through JTS.

 If you wish to enroll in one of the Columbia core courses (Humanities C1001 or C1002, or Contemporary Civilization C1101 or C1102), see your Class Dean at the beginning of the semester, but be aware that very few spaces will be available.
 Students who were placed in one of these classes in the fall semester may continue in the spring semester but must notify the Registrar of the exact course section.

 Barnard students may not take graduate or professional-school courses at the 6000-level or higher, with some exceptions.
 Students may take advanced graduate courses with the approval of instructor and adviser.

 For permission to take courses at SIPA, see Dean Runsdorf.
 There is no advance signup for SIPA courses; you cannot enter a course on your program, even if you have permission, until September or January.

 Permission is needed to take a course at Teachers College.
-At the beginning of the semester, secure an application from the Registrar's Office, obtain the proper signatures, and return the completed form to Dean Schneider.
+At the beginning of the semester, secure an application from the Registrar's Office, obtain the proper signatures, and return the completed form to Dean Friedman.
 TC courses require the payment of additional tuition at the Teachers College per-point rate, over and above Barnard tuition.

 To request credit for an independent study, submit the Request for Approval of Independent Study by the program-filing deadline.